 request to the api/v0/staged/director/properties

 endpoint to configure your IaaS and BOSH Director.
 There are many configuration parameters available to customize your BOSH Director.
 All the commands are IaaS-agnostic except the IaaS configuration key.
-Missing required fields should cause an error.
+Missing required fields can cause an error.
 For more information about configuring the BOSH Director, see Fetching Director, IaaS, and Security Properties.

 Send an HTTP POST